Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: A Many-Server Queueing Model with Strategic and Heterogeneous Servers

-As $\tilde{a}_k^n, \tilde{\mu}_{{\min},k}^n$ and $\tilde{\mu}_{{\max},k}^n$ are unknown to the system operator, the resulting service rate is random and the distributions of these parameters determine the distribution $F^{(1)}$ of the optimal service rates.
-Hence, to study a system with strategic heterogeneous servers, one needs to characterize the fixed point where $F^{(0)}=F^{(1)}=F$.
+As $\tilde{a}_k^n, \tilde{\mu}_{{\min},k}^n$ and $\tilde{\mu}_{{\max},k}^n$ are random and only known by server $k$, the resulting service rate is random and the distributions of these parameters determine the distribution $F^{(1)}$ of the optimal service rates.
+Our goal in this work is to study the equilibrium service rate distribution $F$ by characterizing the fixed point where $F^{(0)}=F^{(1)}=F$, based on the given values of $\alpha, \beta$ and $\pi$.
+Our analysis also provides important insights on the optimal regime parameter $\alpha$ for the system operator.